51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-request-engine.md

 ## Start-up activity

+There were design issues discovered and the design of start-up activity has been updated.
+The implementation should follow the updated design for all APIs.
+For historical purposes the previous design is left as is below, and then changes explanations follow.

+### Previous Design
 On start-up, the Engine will call its [configured](#configuration-options) `accessibleproperties` and `evidencekeys` endpoints, using the configured Resource Key.

 The result from `accessibleproperties` will be used to populate a publicly accessible (read only) dictionary containing details of the data and